 Updates the node and device information for all nodes in the partition configuration data.
-Use this option if the minor numbers of the specified devices on each nodes are different after the special file name of the file system in use has been changed or copying between partitions is performed.
+Use -N option if the minor numbers of the specified devices on each nodes are different after the path name of the block or character special file of the file system in use has been changed or copying between partitions is performed.
 If all hosts have the same minor number, specify only the device information, without specifying the -N option.
 Then updates the file system configure information in a management partition.